tc39/proposal-observable/README.md

 - Compositional: Observables can be composed with higher-order combinators.
 - Lazy: Observables do not start emiting data until an **observer** is subscribed.
-- Efficient: Data is sent to observers using direct function calls.
 - Integrated with ES6: Data is sent to consumers using the ES6 generator interface.

 The **Observable** concept comes from *reactive programming*.
 See http://reactivex.io/